All Episodes

 And I'm going to save it for tomorrow.

-Also to save the details of the former health care speech writer for Edwards Obama and Clinton writing at Politics Daily about how she's without health insurance now, and she's scared to death is a great piece.
+Also, to save the details of the former health care speech writer for Edwards, Obama, and Clinton writing at Politics Daily about how she's without health insurance now, and she's scared to death.

 She just nails how rotten government health care is.

-Also, uh not the Cleveland Plain Dealer where the Kennedy story came from.
+Also, not the Cleveland Plain Dealer where the Kennedy story came from.

-I'm going to give you a Carl Marx quote here.
+I'm going to give you a Karl Marx quote here.

 Medicine heals doubts as well as diseases.

-It means that our government is using medicine slash health care to make us feel better about government.
+Simply translated, it means that our government is using medicine/slash healthcare to make us feel better about government.

 Medicine heals doubts.